The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 - Have at least 30% local shareholding

-- Have group annual sales under SGD 100 million, OR fewer than 200 employees
+- Meet the SME size threshold — group annual sales under SGD 100 million, or fewer than 200 employees (confirm current thresholds on the Portal)

 - Use the solution within Singapore (the entity buying must be the entity using)